 Students with at least a 3.7 GPA in the major may qualify for Honors in the Department of English and Linguistics.
 The Honors distinction requires an “A” paper or project from an ELC seminar or individual study, with approval of the faculty member who supervised the paper or project.
 Specific guidelines and deadlines can be found through the ELC Department.

-UMW’s linguistics minor program requires 18 credits, including Introduction to Linguistics, Introduction to Psycholinguistics, and Introduction to Sociolinguistics and Anthropological Linguistics, plus either Introduction to Phonology or Introduction to Morphology, as well as a 400-level seminar in linguistics and any other linguistics course offered through the Department of English and Linguistics.
+UMW’s linguistics minor program requires 18 credits, including Introduction to Linguistics, a 400-level seminar in linguistics, and four courses from any linguistics offerings in the Department of English and Linguistics.
+Electives may include an internship or an individual study.

 A complete list of available scholarships can be found at UMW’s Office of Financial Aid.